Templates in Blazor MultiSelect Dropdown Component

 Header template

-In the following sample, the list items and its headers are designed and displayed as two columns similar to multiple columns of the grid.
+In the following sample, the header and list items are presented in two columns similar to a grid layout.

 @using Syncfusion.Blazor.Data